Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Theoretical Results

-\begin{enumerate} \item All trees are symmetric, in that their output is invariant to permuting the indices of training examples; make balanced splits, in the sense that every split puts at least a fraction $\textit{w}$ of the observations in the parent node into each child, for some $\textit{w} > 0$; and are randomized in such a way that, at every split, the probability that the tree splits on the j-th feature is bounded from below by some $\alpha > 0$.
-The forest is honest and built via subsampling with subsample size $s$ satisfying $s/n \rightarrow 0$ and $s \rightarrow \infty$ \citep{athey_generalized_2018}. \item The oblique dictionary $\mathcal{A}$ is finite and contains the set of standard basis vectors $\{e_i\}_{i=1}^p$, each with a fixed nonzero probability of being selected at each split node. \end{enumerate}
+\paragraph{Specifications} \begin{enumerate} \item All trees are symmetric, in that their output is invariant to permuting the indices of training examples; make balanced splits, in the sense that every split puts at least a fraction $\textit{w}$ of the observations in the parent node into each child, for some $\textit{w} > 0$; and are randomized in such a way that, at every split, the probability that the tree splits on the j-th feature is bounded from below by some $\alpha > 0$.
+The forest is honest and built via subsampling with subsample size $s$ satisfying $s/n \rightarrow 0$ and $s \rightarrow \infty$ \cite{athey_generalized_2018}.